somethingnew2-0/go-start/README.md

 A boilerplate starter setup for Go

-Run `source install.sh` or more simply `. install.sh` to setup the git hooks and GOPATH for this new project.
+Run `source dev.sh` or more simply `. dev.sh` to setup the git hooks and GOPATH for this new project.